TYPO3-Initiatives/content-block-registration-api/README.md

 ## Introduction

 This API provides an easy and reliable way to register content blocks (composer packages).
-Follow this README for a qick getting started overview.
+Follow this README for a quick getting started overview.
 Find the full [Documentation](https://github.com/TYPO3-Initiatives/content-block-registration-api/blob/master/Documentation/Index.rst) inside this repository.

 ### Status